Secretary of State for Digital, Culture, Media and Sport

-The secretary of state for culture, media and sport, also referred to as the culture secretary, is a secretary of state in the Government of the United Kingdom, with overall responsibility for strategy and policy across the Department for Culture, Media and Sport.
+The secretary of state for digital, culture, media and sport, also referred to as the culture secretary, is a secretary of state in the Government of the United Kingdom, with overall responsibility for strategy and policy across the Department for Digital, Culture, Media and Sport, which operates mainly in England.
 The incumbent is a member of the Cabinet of the United Kingdom.
 The office has been dubbed "Minister of Fun".

 Responsibilities

-The secretary has overall responsibility for strategy and policy across the Department for Culture, Media and Sport.
-Responsibilities include:
+The secretary has overall responsibility for strategy and policy across the Department for Digital, Culture, Media and Sport.
+Its responsibilities in England, and some UK-wide, include: